Why do we wear our watch on the left side more than on the right?

-Many of you wear your watch Made in France Charlie on the wrist, but not on any side!
-Very often the left.
+Many of you wear your Charlie watch on your wrist, but not on just any side!
+Very often the left one.
 But why?
+Where does the habit of wearing his watch on the left wrist come from?
 There are various explanations for this.
-For you, and just for you,Charlie Parisretained three.
+For you, Charlie Paris has retained three.

-In the past, watches were much more fragile.
-These were cylinder watches with complete absence of anti-shock.
-Also, the work was much rougher and often used hammers, agricultural tools, which would have put the watches to too harsh tests.
-The left arm being much less stressed, the watch was worn on the left.
-If today watches are more resistant, the habit has remained.
-If you wear your watch on the arm that works the least, you are less likely to damage it.
-Also, for right-handers, when holding a glass, it is naturally done with the right hand.
-It would therefore be delicate to wear your watch on this wrist.
+- Wear your watch on the left side to better protect it: In the past, watches were much more fragile.
+They were cylinder watches with a total absence of anti-shock.
+Also, the work was much harder and hammers and agricultural tools were frequently used, which would have put the watches to too great a test.
+The left arm being much less solicited, the quartz watch or automatic watch was worn on the left.
+If today's watches are more resistant, the habit has remained.
+If you wear your watch on the arm that works the least, you have less risk of damaging it.
+Also, for right-handed people, when you hold a glass, you naturally do it with your right hand.
+It would therefore be awkward to wear your watch on this wrist.

 A little anecdote to finish: It is also mentioned that the inventor of the wristwatch has been amputated on the right hand and therefore put his watch on the left!